eonsik/CS540/README.md

 # 1. Download Strm_SurgeFDEM2017 Files
-Download storm surge data from http://maps.vcgov.org/gis/download/shapes.htm
+Download storm surge data from http://maps.vcgov.org/gis/download/shapes.htm.
+This is the storm surge area information that has been gathered and distributed directly by the Volusia County.
+As it can be assumed by the file name, the file was last updated in 2017.
+Not only the storm surge data, above link provides multiple dataset in Shapefile format for Volusia County.